Where We Be

 prior and were glad we waited since we learned

-that it rained nonstop on that trip and the ship
+that it rained nonstop on that trip.
+Our luck was

-was much better.
-We had two days of great
+better.
+We had two days of great weather and two

-weather and two days of decent weather -- and
+days of decent weather -- and our small ship made

-The night before our ferry trip we stayed at Hospedaje Rocco in the Angelmo district
+The night before our ferry trip, we stayed at Hospedaje

 A huge lift raised us and our luggage up to the lowest non-cargo level of

-This is our four-bed bunk room -- actually an upgrade from the 16-bed bunk room we had
+from the 16-bed bunk room we had been expecting

 A little Chilean wine, a little Patagonian bingo, and a lot of